confluentinc/commercial-workshops/series-microservices/workshop-connectors/README.md

 9. Another way to confirm is to view the messages within the UI.
 Click on **Messages**.
 In the search bar at the top, set it to **Jump to Offset**.
 Enter **0** as the offset and click on the result **0 / Partition: 0**.

-    Remember, you created this topic in Step 3 with 1 partition.
+    Remember, you created this topic with 1 partition.
 That partition is Partition 0.

 10. You should now be able to see the messages within the UI.
 Click on the cards view (left option) to see the messages in a different format.